“It’s a good question,” I told him, “We could ask my Magic 8-Ball, but it’s in the car and I don’t feel like getting up.”

-Right now, there are three homes in my housing development that are currently offering monthly rents of between $2300 and $2350.
-The median home price for similar homes in my local area is currently $450,000.
+Right now, there are three homes in my housing development with an average monthly rent of $2300.
+The median price of similar homes in my local area is currently $550,000.

 Okay, Len, so what does that mean?
-Is 16 high or low?
+Is a P/R ratio of 20 high or low?

 According to the New York Times, the average P/R ratio in the US during the ’70s, ’80s, and ’90s varied between 10 and 14.
 When the housing market peaked in 2007, the P/R ratio rose to 19.
 However, keep in mind that’s the national average — those numbers varied depending on locales.
 For example, even after the market tanked, in 2009 there were local regions with P/R ratios far above 19 including: Oakland (36.3), Honolulu (34.8), San Jose (32.3), San Francisco (28.4), and Seattle (28.1).
 As a point of comparison, in 2009 there were also markets with much lower P/R ratios, including: Pittsburgh (11.7), Detroit (12.1), Cleveland (12.6), Phoenix (13.3) and Las Vegas (13.9).

 As a general rule of thumb, a P/R ratio of 15 or less indicates a reasonably-priced market, while P/R ratios above 20 suggests that renting may be the better choice.
 However, it’s always best to compare the current P/R ratio to the historical average for a given region; you can often get that data from your local real estate agent.

 Four years ago, the P/E ratio for my neighborhood was 16.
 So it has increased by 25% since then.